-Contact the Wrongful Conviction Lawyers at Grant & Eisenhofer
+Contact the Civil Rights Lawyers at Grant & Eisenhofer

 If you have been wrongfully convicted of a crime, you deserve the chance to hold the responsible parties accountable.
-Contact the experienced team of wrongful conviction attorneys at Grant & Eisenhofer for assistance and representation.
+Contact the experienced team of attorneys at Grant & Eisenhofer for assistance.

 Our civil rights attorneys can help you understand whether you have a viable claim to recover compensation.
 Call us at (855) 244-2031 or fill out our online contact form to schedule a free consultation.